Run-J/DataStructure/AutoSchedulingOfTasks/README.md

 ---

 ## Creative Inspiration
-In my daily studies, there will be very many assignments/tests/previews/reviews, etc. All these things will be messy if I don’t plan a perfect schedule.
-So, I want to build a small program that will help me to plan my assignments/studies schedule.
+In my daily studies, I often have numerous assignments, tests, previews, and reviews to manage.
+Without a proper schedule, everything can become messy and overwhelming.
+To address this, I want to build a assistant tool that helps me efficiently plan my assignments and study schedule.

-If I have a lot of homework and studying to complete, I would like this program to automatically generate a schedule based on the assignment information/test dates I enter.

-The information I enter can include the name of the assignment, the difficulty of the assignment (three difficulty levels easy, average, difficult), the estimated time/hours to complete, and the due date.
-As well as the exam date and difficulty (easy exams are automatically scheduled for one hour, average for two hours, and difficult for three hours).
+When faced with a large workload, I would like this tool to automatically generate a schedule based on the assignment details and test dates I provide.
+The input information can include the assignment name, estimated time or hours needed to complete it, and its due date.
+Additionally, I can input exam dates along with their difficulty level—easy exams are automatically scheduled for one hour of review, average exams for two hours, and difficult exams for three hours.

+The scheduler will automatically distribute assignments across different days based on the daily working hours I define.
+Exam reviews will be scheduled on the day before the exam date to ensure proper preparation.

-As a user, just enter the jobs that need to be done and no longer need to think about how to schedule them, the system will plan them according to the time.
-So, this program automatically helps me to generate a plan for job completion.
+As a user, I only need to enter the tasks that need to be completed, and the program will handle the scheduling for me.
+This system eliminates the need to manually plan and ensures that everything is organized efficiently, automatically generating a plan for completing my tasks.

----

-## What the program can do:
-This program allows manual add/file entry to add things that need to be done and then use the program to perform CRUD operations, in addition the program can automatically generate a schedule based on the time available to be allocated each day.

 ---